Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 File name: `shininess.<image-format>`, for example `shininess.png`

 An image file that represents shininess, the more the shininess, the smaller the reflection radius/size is.
+This can be in grayscale format (1 byte per pixel).

 Default behavior when shininess texture is not included: Black texture (0 value).